BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Management is doing things right; leadership is doing the right things. – Peter Drucker
+ The chief cause of failure and unhappiness is trading what you want most for what you want right now. – Zig Ziglar